DRAMA

 Written exam

-• Component 3: Students will answer questions on a studied set text (DNA by Dennis Kelly) and write a review of a live theatre performance they have seen during the course.
+Component 3: Students will answer questions on a studied set text (I Love You mum, I Promise I Won’t Die by Mark Wheeller) and write a review of a live theatre performance they have seen during the GCSE course.

 Curriculum Content KS4